- Employee benefits

 Health Savings Account FAQ

 Starting in 2026, any non-Medicare employee or retiree who satisfies UC’s eligibility requirements can enroll in the HealthSavings+ plan, which includes a Health Savings Account (HSA) with a UC contribution.
+The IRS provides the eligibility requirements to establish an HSA and the qualifications to contribute to it.

 Eligibility guidelines

-The IRS has strict guidelines to determine who is eligible to own and contribute to an HSA, along with financial penalties for not complying.
+The IRS has strict guidelines to determine who is eligible to establish and contribute to an HSA, along with financial penalties for not complying.
 For example, you are not eligible for an HSA if you are enrolled in Medicare (Part A and/or Part B) or TRICARE.

 To be eligible for an HSA, you must meet all of the following requirements: